lberaldoesilva/lberaldoesilva.github.io/_pages/about.md

 Way’s merger history, galactic seismology, and the orbital support and evolution of galactic bars.
-I am co-chair of the <a href="https://www.desi.lbl.gov/the-desi-survey/">DESI</a> Milky Way Survey.
+I am co-chair of the <a href="https://www.desi.lbl.gov/the-desi-survey/">DESI</a> Milky Way working group.
 My main current interests are on the Milky Way's dark matter halo shape, the role of resonances in shaping stellar populations in the Galaxy, and the merger history of Andromeda. </div>